Labeled Random Finite Sets and the Bayes Multi-Target Tracking Filter: Delta-GLMB Update

 \section{Delta-GLMB Update}

-This section presents a tractable implementation of the $\delta $-GLMB update by truncating the multi-target posterior without computing all the hypotheses and their weights, via the ranked assignment algorithm.
-Subsection \ref{subsec:ROAProblem} summarizes the ranked assignment problem in the context of truncating the $\delta $-GLMB posterior.
-Subsection \ref {subsec:ComputingUpdateParam} details the computation of the updated $\delta $-GLMB parameters and subsection \ref{subsec:posteriortruncation} presents the $\delta $-GLMB update algorithm.
+This section presents a tractable implementation of the $\delta $-GLMB update by truncating the multi-target filtering density without computing all the hypotheses and their weights, via the ranked assignment algorithm.
+Subsection \ref{subsec:ROAProblem} summarizes the ranked assignment problem in the context of truncating the $\delta $-GLMB filtering density.
+Subsection \ref{subsec:ComputingUpdateParam} details the computation of the updated $\delta $-GLMB parameters and subsection \ref {subsec:posteriortruncation} presents the $\delta $-GLMB update algorithm.